This blog is for you if you are in sales. To be specific, solutions sales.

 We worked with XYZ which is a large events venue.
 The problem statement we got from the client was – A lot of the time our guests who are here to run an event can’t get connected to Wi Fi.

-So, we went and investigated and realised that the coverage with the existing Wi Fi was not good.
-They were having at least 5 – 6 complaints a day.
-We then went and installed our Wi Fi Infrastructure and now their complaints have reduced significantly.
+So, we investigated and realised that the coverage with the existing Wi Fi was not good.
+They were getting at least 5 – 6 complaints a day.
+We then installed our Wi Fi Infrastructure and now their complaints have reduced significantly.

 Once the teller finished telling this story, I gave the group feedback on how this could be told more effectively and what needs to be changed.